imprvhub/analyzemydream/src/data/markdown-files/terms.md

 ### Entire Agreement

-These terms constitute the entire agreement between you and Dream Insights regarding the use of the service and supersede any prior agreements.
+These terms constitute the entire agreement between you and AnalyzeMyDream regarding the use of the service and supersede any prior agreements.

 ### Severability